firebase/extensions/firestore-counter/functions/README.md

 * Document path for internal state: What is the path to the document where the extension can keep its internal state?

+* Frequency for controllerCore function to be run: In minutes, how often should the function to aggregate shards be run?

 **Cloud Functions:**

-* **controllerCore:** Scheduled to run every minute.
-This function either aggregates shards itself, or it schedules and monitors workers to aggregate shards.
+* **controllerCore:** This scheduled function either aggregates shards itself, or it schedules and monitors workers to aggregate shards.

-* **controller:** Maintained for backwards compatibility.
-This function relays a message to the extension's Pub/Sub topic to trigger the controllerCore function.

 * **onWrite:** Listens for changes on counter shards that may need aggregating.
 This function is limited to max 1 instance.